munr0/Schedule2Calendar/README.md

 # UBC Class Schedule to Calendar

-Check out the project live here: [**UBC Class Schedule to Calendar**](https://schedule2calendar.pythonanywhere.com)

-This project allows UBC students to seamlessly convert their class schedules into calendar events with full details, including the class location and the option to set notifications to remind them when to leave for class.
+A command-line tool that allows UBC students to seamlessly convert their class schedules into calendar events with full details, including the class location and the option to set notifications to remind them when to leave for class.
 This tool is especially helpful for those who find it difficult to navigate the campus, and it automates the process of tracking your classes while also including useful location data for easy navigation.

 <p align="center">
   <img src="/images/Screenshot2.png" alt="Schedule2Calendar" width="800"/>